platformatic/platformatic/docs/reference/runtime/configuration.md

 If `allowCycles` is `true`, the topological sort is skipped, and the microservices are started in the order specified in the configuration file.

-### `env`

-An optional object used to specify the environment variables used by the Runtime.
-All keys and values of the object are expected to be strings.
-If a custon environment is not provided, `process.env` is used by default.

 ## Environment variable placeholders

 The value for any configuration setting can be replaced with an environment